SAP-archive/teched2020-DEV164/exercises/ex5/README.md

 # Exercise 5 - Improve Visualization

 You achieved a lot in the previous exercises.
-Now, its time to pimp your UI5 application with some visual effects.
+Now it's time to dress up your UI5 application with some visual effects!

 ## Exercise 5.1 - Enhance Sensors.view.xml

-To give the customer the best possible overview, add some color to your application!
-Therefore you introduce a new layout and structure for the item and also show an `sap.ui.core.Icon` there.
+To give the customer the best possible overview, add some color to your application.
+Introduce a new layout and structure for the item, and also show an `sap.ui.core.Icon` there.

 1. Open `Sensors.view.xml` and add the xml namespace `xmlns:core="sap.ui.core` to the view to have the `sap.ui.core.Icon` available.